bgonzalezbustamante/chilean-ministers/README.md

 7 directories and 18 files.

-In addition, this README file in Markdown (MD) format provides specific information to ensure the reusability of the data.
+In addition, this README file in Markdown `MD` format provides specific information to ensure the reusability of the data.

 ## Storage and Backup

-The GitHub repository has controlled access with Two-Factor Authentication (2FA) with two physical USB security devices (Bastián González-Bustamante, [ORCID iD 0000-0003-1510-6820](https://orcid.org/0000-0003-1510-6820)) and a mobile application (Alejandro Olivares, [ORCID iD 0000-0001-6934-2437](https://orcid.org/0000-0001-6934-2437)).
-USB devices and the mobile application issue one-time passwords to generate a cryptographic authentication FIDO2 and U2F.
+The GitHub repository has controlled access with Two-Factor Authentication `2FA` with two physical USB security devices (Bastián González-Bustamante, [ORCID iD 0000-0003-1510-6820](https://orcid.org/0000-0003-1510-6820)) and a mobile application (Alejandro Olivares, [ORCID iD 0000-0001-6934-2437](https://orcid.org/0000-0001-6934-2437)).
+USB devices and the mobile application issue one-time passwords to generate a cryptographic authentication `FIDO2` and `U2F`.

-Moreover, the repository is backed up on Hierarchical File Server (HFS) for recovery in case of incidents.
-This backup is located on the University of Oxford hub connected to Code42 Cloud Backup encrypted with 256-bit AES.
+Moreover, the repository is backed up on Hierarchical File Server `HFS` for recovery in case of incidents.
+This backup is located on the University of Oxford hub connected to Code42 Cloud Backup encrypted with `256-bit AES`.
 The backup is performed with every change on GitHub and receives weekly light maintenance and a deep one every month.
 This backup will be secured until May 2024.
 An extension of this period will be evaluated on budget availability.

 ## Getting Started

 ### Software

-We used R version 4.1.0 (2021-05-18) -- "Camp Pontanezen" and the following packages: "DataExplorer" v0.8.2, "knitr" v1.37, "rmarkdown" v2.11, and "tidyverse" v1.3.1.
+We used `R` version 4.1.0 (2021-05-18) -- "Camp Pontanezen" and the following packages: `DataExplorer` v0.8.2, `knitr` v1.37, `rmarkdown` v2.11, and `tidyverse` v1.3.1.

-We recommend that users import the data directly using the code below or, if they wish, run exploratory data analysis code from the root directory using the R project "**chilean-ministers.Rproj**".
+We recommend that users import the data directly using the code below or, if they wish, run exploratory data analysis code from the root directory using the R project `chilean-ministers.Rproj`.

 ### Import Data